josevcm/nfc-laboratory/README.md

 ### Signal quality analysis

-This version includes a OpenGL spectrum analyzer and IQ graph to show the quality of the received signal.
+This version includes a spectrum analyzer to show the power and quality of the received signal.

 ## Application example